theron-wang/otr4j/docs/design.md

 1. __Design that prevents or makes obvious programming errors__
 Write the code in such a way that unexpected behavior becomes as obvious as possible
 1. __Simplicity__
 Introduce complexity only at those points where we can clearly benefit.
+This includes both simplicity from the adopting user's point-of-view and the otr4j developer's point-of-view.

 `TODO: refer to architectural considerations and clarify how we satisfy the various constraints.`

-# Design decisions
+# Design considerations

+The design considerations that have been taken into account.
+These relate to the stated architectural guidelines.

 ## Correctness